MicrosoftLearning/mslearn-github/Instructions/GH-300/06-exercise-integrate-mcp-copilot.md

 You will learn how to:

 - Understand the Model Context Protocol
-- Set up MCP with GitHub Copilot
+- Set up GitHub MCP server
-- Connect Copilot to external data sources
+- Integrate Copilot Agent Mode
-- Configure MCP servers
-- Use extended context for better suggestions
-- Troubleshoot MCP integrations

 This lab takes approximately **45-60** minutes to complete.